Margaret Smith (comedian)

-Margaret Smith is an American six-time Emmy Award-winning standup comic, actress, writer, and producer.
+Margaret Smith is an American six-time Emmy Award-winning stand-up comedian, actress, writer and producer.
 Originally from Chicago, Illinois, Smith is known for her deadpan and often acerbic delivery, reminiscent of Eve Arden.
 She was a writer and producer for The Ellen DeGeneres Show.
-Smith lives in Austin, Texas with her two sons.
+Smith lives in Austin, Texas, with her two sons.

 Personal life

 Early life

-The second youngest of six children, Smith was born in Chicago, Illinois in 1956 and grew up there for several years before her family relocated to Florida; there she was raised by her mother and step father.
-Smith has been very open about growing up in a "dysfunctional family", often using this as the basis for material in her stand-up comedy.
+The second youngest of six children, Smith was born in Chicago, Illinois, in 1956 and grew up there for several years before her family relocated to Florida; there she was raised by her mother and stepfather.
+Smith has been open about growing up in a "dysfunctional family", often using this as the basis for material in her stand-up comedy.

 Adult life

-Smith currently lives in Austin, Texas with her two sons.
+Smith currently lives in Austin, Texas, with her two sons.
 She has written at length about her unsuccessful attempts with in vitro fertilization for several years before turning to adoption.
-The story of her becoming a mother is what inspired her first publication: an autobiography on the subject of her childhood with her mother and subsequently becoming a mother herself.
+The story of her becoming a mother is what inspired her first publication: an autobiography about her childhood with her mother and subsequently becoming a mother herself.

-Smith has also been quite open about her experiences with and support of attending therapy, once again in the form of material for her stand-up and book.
+Smith has also used her experiences with and support of therapy for her stand-up and book.